March 16, 2020

 Annual rallies — dubbed the “Free the Snake Flotilla” — were held in the fall of 2015, 2016 and 2017, featuring hundreds of fishermen, kayakers and members of Pacific Northwest tribes paddling in traditional canoes.

 An April 2018 report, meanwhile, outlined a detailed scenario that would offer Pacific Northwesterners affordable, reliable clean energy and healthy wild salmon populations.
 Energy Strategies, a company serving power producers and governments throughout North America, conducted the study on behalf of a coalition of conservation and consumer advocacy organizations called the NorthWest Energy Coalition.

 The study found that the four dams aren’t necessary to power the region, since the electricity they generate could just as easily be supplied by a mix of renewable energy, efficiency and demand management.
 This transition would come with a monthly cost increase of just $1.25 per household — mere pennies a day.

-Yet none of this will happen overnight, and stakes are high in the meantime.
+The stakes are high.
 The impact of climate change has made river restoration all the more urgent.
 Salmon need cold water to survive, but dams have transformed ice-cold rushing rivers into slack-water reservoirs that bake in the sun.
 This stagnant environment is more likely to reach lethally hot temperatures due to global average temperature increases.

-“After more than 20 years of federal failure, salmon are in desperate need of help now,” said Todd True, the lead Earthjustice attorney, following the court decision by the Ninth Circuit.
+“After more than 20 years of federal failure, salmon are in desperate need of help now,” said Todd True, the Earthjustice attorney.

 Did you find this article useful?